Frequently Asked Questions

 No, Coscine cannot be used to publish research data.
 Coscine is intentionally designed for warm / changing research data and depending on the resource type, a maximum of 10 years retention time can be guaranteed (see Archiving Data).
 However, Coscine allows you to reference your data with a persistent identifier (PID).
 In addition, early annotation with metadata makes it easier to publish data later.
 If you would like to publish your data, please contact your respective library.
 They will assist you in selecting a suitable repository and subsequent publication.
 See Referencing data for more information.

 No, Coscine does not currently allow public sharing of (meta)data outside the platform.
 Access to files is always within a project only (people need to be actively added as members for this - e.g. as guests with read-only rights).
 The resolution of PIDs from Coscine always first redirects to a contact page, from where the project owner(s) can be contacted.
 Metadata can be shared publicly within Coscine.
-In principle, however, the ability to share files publicly is in the planning stages - but depends heavily on the type of resource being used (see https://docs.coscine.de/en/rdm/resources/about/).
+In principle, however, the ability to share files publicly is in the planning stages - but depends heavily on the type of resource being used (see https://docs.coscine.de/en/resources/).

 By applying for storage space, the principal investigator of this project confirms that in publications arising from this project the storage space granted by the Research Data Storage (RDS) of NRW via Coscine can be acknowledged using the following phrase: The data used in this publication was managed using the research data management platform Coscine with storage space granted by the Research Data Storage (RDS) of the DFG and Ministry of Culture and Science of the State of North Rhine-Westphalia (DFG: INST222/1261-1 and MWK: 214-4.06.05.08 - 139057).